Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

     The `--prereq` option ensures all required components are powered on first.
 The `--continue` option allows the command to complete in systems without fully populated hardware.

+6. Bring up the Slingshot Fabric
+    To bring up the Slingshot fabric, see:
+    -  The *Slingshot Administration Guide* for Cray EX systems PDF.
+    -  The *Slingshot Troubleshooting Guide* PDF.

-6. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).
+7. After the components have powered on, boot the nodes using the Boot Orchestration Services \(BOS\).

 ---